 • The alarm from a room “a number of doors down” from Paddock’s likely was a coincidence.
 The door was not forced open, had been open for a while and Paddock didn’t have the keys to that room.
 McMahill said that door either had been left open or didn’t shut completely.

-• Investigators looking into Sunday's massacre have found no known nexus to terrorism or connections to ISIS.
+McMahill spoke to CNN after telling reporters at a news conference that investigators looking into Sunday’s massacre have found no known nexus to terror or connections to ISIS.

-• Authorities are confident there was not another shooter in Paddock's room but are still trying to determine whether anyone else knew of his plans.
+McMahill said authorities are confident there was not another shooter in Stephen Paddock’s room, but are still trying to determine whether anyone else knew of Paddock’s plans.

 • Authorities do not believe another person used Paddock’s room key at the Mandalay Bay hotel.

-• Investigators have reviewed "voluminous amounts of video" from different locations, including Mandalay Bay, and have not seen any other person they think at this point is another suspect.
+– Investigators have reviewed “voluminous amounts of video” from many different locations including Mandalay Bay and have not seen any other person they think at this point is another suspect.

-• Police don't know what the killer was going to do with 50 pounds of explosives found in his car.
+– McMahill said police don’t know what the killer was going to do with 50 pounds of explosives that were found in his car.

 Pence honors massacre victims